JD Spicer Zeb Solicitors Banner Image

 If your dog is believed to be from a prohibited breed or to be dangerously out of control, the animal will normally be seized by the police.

-If the dog is found by a police or council expert to be from one of the four banned breeds, or you are found guilty of having the dog dangerously out of control, a court is likely to make a Contingent Destruction Order (‘CDO’) to have the dog put down.
+If the dog is found by a police or council expert to be from one of the five banned breeds, or you are found guilty of having the dog dangerously out of control, a court is likely to make a Contingent Destruction Order (‘CDO’) to have the dog put down.

 If the dog is of a prohibited breed but you can prove that the animal is not dangerous, you may potentially be granted an exemption by the police.
 This will result in your dog being added to the Index of Exempted Dogs (IED) and you being issued with a Certificate of Exemption.